20-alicial/20-alicial.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I'm Alicia, a Master's student in the [Computational Affective and Social Neuroscience Laboratory](https://mcnlab.uchicago.edu/), advised by Yuan Chang Leong.
 I also work with Xuechunzi Bai on graph-based representations of bias in Langauges Languages Models (LLMs).

-Broadly speaking, I'm interested in understanding memory, learning, and decision making through neurocomputational modeling, especially in areas overlapping with mental health & interactions with AI.
-Currently, most of my work is on motivation and episodic memory.
+Broadly speaking, I'm interested in understanding memory and decision making through computational modeling, especially in areas overlapping with mental health & interactions with AI.

 I obtained my B.S in Computer Science (Specialization in Machine Learning) and B.A in Philosophy from the University of Chicago in 2024.